Call to order: 01352 757777

 Low HC bucket feeds for horses with or prone to laminitis

-If using beet pulp with residual sugar or added molasses, thorough soaking and rinsing, using a sieve to rinse the beet pulp before and after soaking, can remove excess sugars, making it a safe option even for horses with insulin resistance, however much caution should be used and it is preferable to use an unmolassed version which is rinsed.
+If using beet pulp with residual sugar or added molasses, thorough soaking and rinsing, using a sieve to rinse the beet pulp before and after soaking, may reduce some water-soluble sugars, but the extent is variable and should not be relied upon to make higher-sugar products suitable for insulin-resistant horses.
+Choosing an unmolassed beet pulp is the safest approach.
+[9]

 Meeting Horse Nutritional Needs While Limiting HC